create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See Prima::Widget::place

-Specifies the pointer icon; discerns between cr::XXX constants and an icon.
-If an icon contains a hash variable __pointerHotSpot with an array of two integers, these integers will be treated as the pointer hot spot.
-In get-mode call, this variable is automatically assigned to an icon, if the result is an icon object.
+Specifies the pointer icon by either one of the cr::XXX constants or an icon.
+If the icon contains a hash variable __pointerHotSpot with an array of two integers, these integers will be treated as the pointer hot spot.
+In the get-mode call, this variable is automatically assigned to an icon if the result is an icon object.

 See also: pointerHotSpot, pointerIcon, pointerType

-Specifies the hot spot coordinates of a pointer icon, associated with a widget.
+Specifies the hot spot coordinates of the pointer icon associated with the widget.

 See also: pointer, pointerIcon, pointerType

-Specifies the pointer icon, associated with a widget.
+Specifies the pointer icon associated with the widget.

 See also: pointerHotSpot, pointer, pointerType

-Specifies the mouse pointer coordinates relative to widget's coordinates.
+Specifies the mouse pointer coordinates relative to the widget's coordinates.

 See also: get_mouse_state, screen_to_client, client_to_screen